Use of medicines and other health products

 - About us

 - Page not found

-Use of medicines entails the concept of “rational use”, surveillance & monitoring, and pharmacovigilance.
-Similarly, the appropriate use of diagnostics and laboratory equipment is linked to the respect of the international guidance on condition of use, and other aspects such as installation, calibration, training and maintenance plans for more complex equipment.
+Use of medicines entails the concept of “rational use”, pharmacovigilance, and waste management.
+Similarly, the appropriate use of diagnostics and laboratory devices is linked to the respect of the international guidance on condition of use, and other aspects such as installation, calibration, training and maintenance plans for more complex diagnostics.

 “The rational use of drugs requires that patients receive medications appropriate to their clinical needs, in doses that meet their own individual requirements, for an adequate period of time, and at the lowest cost to them and their community.”
 WHO definition, 1985

 WHO advocates 12 key interventions to promote more rational use:

 - establishment of a multidisciplinary national body to coordinate policies on medicine use

 - availability of timely and accurate inventory data for decision-making

 - development and use of national essential medicines list

 - establishment of drug and therapeutics committees in districts and hospitals